Luxury Catamaran Sailing Charters and

 4. How much does the boat rock and will I get seasick?

 We sail in the protected waters of Pensacola Bay, where the generally smooth and protected waters are quite favorable for boating.
 Seasickness is highly unlikely to occur while sailing, as our boat has two hulls and therefore provides a very stable platform.
 Also, it is generally a much smoother ride than on a powerboat, mainly because the sails stabilize the boat and keep it from rolling and pitching.
 Also there are no noxious engine fumes to contend with, which often contributes to the problem.
 To date, none of our passengers have experienced seasickness on our sailboat.

 We offer ASA 101-104 on a monohull, as well as ASA 114, Cruising Catamaran, a 2 day class where you will learn to skipper an auxiliary-powered sailing cruising catamaran of approximately 47 feet in length during a multi-day cruise upon inland or coastal waters in moderate to heavy winds (up to 30 knots) and sea conditions.
 Knowledge of catamaran structure, components and features, performance under sail and power, boat systems, seamanship and safety, heavy weather operation, and emergency response.
 The cost is $2,600 for two people.
 Our sailing lessons are private lessons for a family or a group of friends, so they may seem to be a little more expensive than group lessons with people you may not know.
-We like to keep our ASA certification and leisure lesson class size to 2-3 people as there is a substantial amount of information to be communicated to the students, and smaller classes make it possible for the instructor to focus on each student and the ensure that his or her needs are met.
+We like to keep our ASA certification class size to 2-3 people as there is a substantial amount of information to be communicated to the students, and smaller classes make it possible for the instructor to focus on each student and the ensure that his or her needs are met.
 It also gives the student more time at the helm and a crew to allow the student to fully understand the subject matter being taught and why is it relevant.
 We love our troops and offer active duty military and veteran's discounts.
-Please click here for more details.

 5. Do you offer women's sailing lessons?